 Elektra the warrior survives a near-death experience, becomes an assassin-for-hire, and tries to protect her two latest targets, a single father and his young daughter, from a group of supernatural assassins.

 Bruce Banner, a brilliant scientist with a cloudy past about his family, is involved in an accident in his laboratory causing him to become exposed to gamma radiation and Nanomeds (A tiny life-form that is supposed to heal wounds but has killed everything with which they have made contact).
 Confused and curious about his survival, Banner discovers that since the accident, whenever he becomes angry he transforms into a giant green monster destroying everything in sight in an act of fury.
 Bruce's mysterious past and the answer to why the radiation had this effect becomes revealed to him as his Birth Father David Banner intervenes with hopes to continue experimenting on him.
 Written by

-When the Hulk pulls the poodle from the windshield of Betty's car the entire windshield is smashed.
+(at around 1h 5 mins) When the Hulk pulls the from the windshield of Betty's car the entire windshield is smashed.
 The next view of the car shows only a hole on the driver's side of the windshield.
 See more »

 Was this review helpful to you?